Causes And Treatments For Depression During Pregnancy

 • Trouble focusing or making decisions

-You may be tempted to ignore these signs of depression and think that they are simply part of being pregnant, but they likely are not.
+You may be tempted to ignore these signs of depression and think that they are simply part of being pregnant.
+However, getting a screening for depression can be safer to make sure.
 To determine if you have symptoms of clinical depression, you can reach out to a medical or mental health provider.
-If you don’t feel well enough to leave home, you can call your doctor or contact an online counselor.
+If you don’t feel well enough to leave home, call your doctor or contact an online counselor.

 Depression during pregnancy has been linked to premature birth and low birth weight.
 Pregnant women who experience depression also have an increased risk of developing pregnancy-induced hypertension, or pre-eclampsia, a condition that can be dangerous for both mother and child.

 The newborn children of pregnant people experiencing depression may be adversely affected, especially if they are born prematurely.
 There is evidence that the effects of depression during pregnancy can last for a child's entire lifespan.
 A study from the British Journal of Psychiatry found a direct link between pregnancy during depression and children developing mood disorders later in life.
 Children born to mothers with depression were 1.5 times as likely to experience depression at the age of 18.
 This trend may be partly because of the proven genetic component of depression.
-However, it has also been found that the effects depression has on the brain can be passed along through the placenta, directly impacting child health and brain development.
+However, the effects depression has on the brain can be passed along through the placenta, directly impacting a child's health and brain development.

-Additionally, antepartum depression may lead to depression after the birth of the child.
+Antepartum depression may lead to depression after the birth of the child.
 According to the American College of Obstetricians and Gynecologists, the presence of depression during pregnancy increases one’s risk of developing postpartum depression.
-This form of depression is more severe than the “baby blues”, which are feelings of sadness, guilt, and anxiety that many caregivers experience following the birth of a child.
+This form of depression is more severe than the “baby blues,” which are feelings of sadness, guilt, and anxiety that many caregivers experience following the birth of a child.

 If you are currently pregnant and living with depression, this information is not meant to add to any challenging emotions you are experiencing.
 You are not alone, and reaching out for support from friends, family, or a professional therapist may help with what you’re experiencing.